The Big Spin: Hosts

 The show debuted October 28, 1985, with Chuck Woolery as host and Charlie O'Donnell as the announcer.
 The two previously worked together on Wheel of Fortune.
 Only three weeks later, however, Woolery left the program after its November 18 broadcast to concentrate on hosting Scrabble and Love Connection.
-On November 25, Woolery was succeeded by Geoff Edwards, who would soon host the Canadian-produced Chain Reaction, requiring him to commute between the two countries.
-Edwards hosted the show until January 21, 1995.
+On November 25, Woolery was succeeded by Geoff Edwards, who soon hosted the Canadian-produced Chain Reaction, requiring him to commute between the two countries.
+Edwards hosted the show until December 24, 1994.

 For a six-week period after Edwards left, various guest hosts were used in what were on-air auditions for a permanent job.
 Among those who did so were former Match Game host Ross Shafer, comedian (and That's My Dog host) Wil Shriner, and Peter Tomarken of Press Your Luck.
 In addition, future hosts Larry Anderson and Jack Gallagher each hosted an episode.

-On February 4, 1995, Anderson (who also hosted the 1980s version of Truth or Consequences) took over as the show's host.
-On September 14, 1996, Anderson was replaced by Gallagher, who remained with the show until December 26, 1998.
+On February 11, 1995, Anderson (who also hosted the 1980s version of Truth or Consequences) took over as the show's host.
+On September 14, 1996, he was replaced by Gallagher, who remained with the show until March 6, 1999.

-On January 2, 1999, Pat Finn (of Shop 'til You Drop fame) took over the show, which was briefly retitled Big Spin 2000 to herald the new millennium.
-During Finn's reign as host, an award honoring a "Hero In Education" would be presented each month by a celebrity guest.
+On March 13, 1999, Pat Finn took over the show, which was briefly retitled Big Spin 2000 to herald the new millennium.
+During Finn's reign as host, an award honoring a "Hero In Education" was presented each month by a celebrity guest.
 The California Lottery has donated over $20 billion to state public schools since its inception in 1985.

 Other talent

 By 1991, there were so many Spanish-speaking contestants on the show that Maiquel Alejo (known as Maiquel Suarez until 1997) was brought in as co-host, in addition to serving as a translator for Spanish-speaking contestants.

-The announcer for at least the first three months was Charlie O'Donnell, then Rich Hardaway until 1999, followed by Jackie Taylor from 1999 to 2003 (who also filled in for Maiquel as co-host during her 2001 maternity leave).
+The announcer for at least the first three months was Charlie O'Donnell, then Rich Hardaway until 1999, followed by Jackie Taylor from 1999 to 2003 (who also filled in for Alejo as co-host during her 2001 maternity leave).

 Veteran game show announcer Randy West joined in 2004 and was the show's final on-camera personnel change prior to its cancellation.